EngineerPehr/flashcardApp/README.md

     This is a Qualified-provided helper function.
 It takes a deck's id and an object with the updated name and description.
 It then updates the specified deck within the API via a PUT.

+### CardForm

+    This component is used by AddCard and EditCard to create a set of card data that is used to generate a new card or update an existing card, respectively.
+It is passed a deck id, a card object, a setDeck function to pass the altered card back to AddCard or EditCard, the parent component's respective submitHandler, and add, a boolean for if a card is being added versus edited.
+Submits are handled by the parent component due to the difference in functionallity.
+The controls at the bottom are toggle based on the value of add, with true rendering Save and Done buttons while false renders Submit and Cancel buttons.

 ### AddCard

 ### Study